 Sex Chromosome Aneuploidy

 Aneuploidy is a condition of the presence of less than or more than the normal number of chromosomes.
-Sex chromosomes aneuploidy is a condition in which the number of sex chromosomes alters in an organism.
+Sex chromosome aneuploidy is a condition in which the number of sex chromosomes alters in an organism.

 For example, normally an organism has XX (in females) and XY (in males) sex chromosomes while during aneuploidy condition he/she can have XXX, XXY, XYY, XO, etc. type of chromosomal arrangements.
 The most common cause of sex chromosome aneuploidy is non-disjunction during the process of cell division (meiosis).